haggen/ko.app/README.md

 ### `app.before(pattern, filter)`:

 Register a filter that will be executed before routes that match the `pattern`.
-The `filter` is a function that may return `false` to prevent the current route form being processed, define new observables in the `context` or redirect the user to another location.
+The `filter` is a function that may return `false` to prevent the current route from being processed, define new observables in the `context` or redirect the user to another location.

 The `pattern` may be a string or a regular expression.
 The `filter` receives one argument: the `context`.